Important Information on Otterbein’s Response to the COVID-19 Virus

 What is the protocol if a resident/elder tests positive for COVID-19?

-Residents in independent living apartments/homes are placed in unit quarantine until a negative test result is returned.
+Residents in independent living apartments/homes are asked to self-quarantine until a negative test result is returned.
 Residents/elders in assisted living or nursing levels of care are isolated in their rooms/suites for seven to 14 days, tested periodically, and cared for continually, including personal/doctor-approved COVID-19 medical treatment.
 The resident/elder could be sent to the local hospital for more aggressive care if their condition worsens.

 What is the protocol if a partner (employee) displays symptoms and later tests positive for COVID-19?